SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 and players should play along -- if you can throw money at every problem, then they aren’t that much fun to try to solve, are they?
-The most likely Disadvantage a character with Wealth would have is Devotion, such as “helping all those in need” or “righting all wrong doing.”
+The most likely Disadvantage a character with Wealth would have is Devotion, such as "helping all those in need" or "righting all wrong doing."
 Otherwise, there should be fairly extensive reasons why the character can’t use his wealth to resolve every situation -- or hire somebody to do it for him (which is really the same thing).